 Our next move was to the Tokyo area so that Dorcas and Danny could attend the MK school – CAJ – Christian Academy in Japan.
 We lived in Tokorozawa for two years and in Oizumigakuencho for two years.
 I got very involved with the CAJ and even served as the PTA Chairman.

-Since 1999 we have lived in Karuizawa, Nagano Prefecture, where we manage TEAM`s Japanese language training center for missionaries.
+Since 1999 we have lived in Karuizawa, Nagano Prefecture, where we managed TEAM`s Japanese language training center for missionaries until December 2014.
 It was KLS – Karuizawa Language School until 2008, and then renamed LCM Japan – Language and Culture for Ministry in Japan.

-Ray (husband), Georgia (wife), Children: Dorcas (daughter) and Jeremy (three grandkiddies) and Danny (son)
+Ray (husband), Georgia (wife), Children: Dorcas (daughter) and Jeremy (four grandkiddies) and Danny and Marla.

 KLS and now LCM Japan is a Japanese language and culture training center where missionaries from various evangelical mission agencies and countries from around the world come to learn to speak Japanese.
 Most are here for two years of full-time study, one of the most difficult languages in the world to learn.
 Our aim is to provide the optimum learning environment so that our students will be able to effectively minister cross-culturally to the Japanese in their own heart language in a culturally appropriate manner.